zeta1999/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

       x_i \; \sim \; \mathcal{N}(\theta_i, \sigma^2) \; \text{for} \; 1 \leq i \leq N  \\
       \theta_i \; \sim \; \mathcal{N}(\psi, \omega)

-   We have one sample per "individuum" i.
-Note that our notation is reverted to that of the book, we use :math:`\theta` for latent variables and :math:`\psi` for hyperparameters.
+   We have one sample per 'individuum' i.
+Note that our notation is flipped compared to the book, we use :math:`\theta` for latent variables and :math:`\psi` for hyperparameters.